 The 2016 goal to establish baseline and goals was met.
 Baseline and goals for on time performance for Greater Minnesota were approved by the Subcabinet on February 22, 2017.
 They are included below in bold text.
-[Reported in February 2017]

 Reliability will be tracked at the service level, because as reliability increases, the attractiveness of public transit for persons needing transportation may increase.